Titles and Honorifics in Japanese (san, kun, chan, senpai…)

 As with "Sensei" is used interchangeably by sex, and does not necessarily follows the name.
 You might find it transcribed as "sempai".
 Its opposite is "Kohai/kouhai" but it is rarely used when talking to someone.

-You are unlikely to make any mistakes with "Sensei", which signifies a teacher, doctor, martial arts master or a recognised artist of either sex.
+You are unlikely to make any mistakes with "Sensei", which can be used to address teacher, doctor, martial arts master or a recognised artist of either sex.
 It can be used after a surname or on its own.

 A mark of deference and huge respect for those high up in society or those with a high status.
 This is the title used for God ("Kami-sama") or a princess ("Hime-sama") for example.